 Sites that rely on the DMCA must have contact information for a designated DMCA agent listed with the US Copyright Office and on their website.
-If you find your video on one of these sites without your permission, you can send your copyright takedown notice to the appropriate email address below.
-If the site you're looking for isn't listed below, you can also check the Copyright Office's database.
+If you find your video on one of these sites without your permission, you can send your copyright removal request to the appropriate email address below.
+If the site you're looking for isn't listed below, you can also check the US Copyright Office's DMCA agent database.

 Dailymotion : email@example.com